nico4mcs/doc/doc/Coding/Git/GitHubPipelines.md

 ## Writing A Pipeline

-The following code snippet contains a basic skeleton for a Pipeline:
+The following code snippet contains a basic structure for a Pipeline.
+It consists of a name, trigger conditions, variables and jobs:

 ```yml
 name: GenerateDocs